LHSRobotics/roompi/README.md

-# Poomba - a RaspberryPi on a Roomba
+# Roompi - a RaspberryPi on a Roomba

 Vacuum-my-flat as a service.

+Streams video from the Raspberry Pi Camera to your browser and lets you control the Roomba.
+Nuff said.